COMPLETE SADDLE STITCH SEWING GUIDE

 - Make 3 backstitches and cut the thread.

-- If polyester thread: cut the thread flush, then burn it.
+- If using polyester thread: cut the thread flush, then burn it.

-- If linen thread: cut the thread flush and apply a dot of glue with a round awl.
+- If using linen thread: cut the thread flush and apply a dab of glue with a round awl.

-5. Hammer the stitch points with a riveting hammer or a joining hammer: pay attention to the striking angle and do not hit too hard to avoid damaging/marking the leather.
+5. Hammer the stitches with a riveting hammer or a joining hammer: pay attention to the striking angle and do not hit too hard to avoid damaging/marking the leather.

-All that's left is to work the edges with a creaser, then an edge finish or Tokonole / gum tragacanth.
+All that's left is to finish the edges with an edge creaser, then an edge finish or tokonole / gum tragacanth.

-Ideally, select a thick leather (at least 1.2 mm thick) and not too soft.
-We invite you to check out our guide on different leather finishes.
+The ideal is to select a thick leather (at least 1.2 mm thick) and not too supple.
+We invite you to check out our guide on the different leather finishes.

 WHICH LEATHER TO CHOOSE FOR MY CREATION >